Norfolk Railway: Formation of the Great Eastern Railway

 The Eastern Counties Railway now operated the Norfolk Railway, which reduced NR activity to simply being an owner of the line but not having any hand in its operation.
 The ECR gained similar control of other railways in East Anglia, and at length amalgamation was proposed.
 In 1862 the ECR, the Norfolk Railway, the Eastern Union Railway and the East Anglian Railway amalgamated, forming a new company, the Great Eastern Railway.
-This was ratified by act of Parliament of 7 August 1862, retrospectively effective from 1 July 1862.
+This was ratified by the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) of 7 August 1862, retrospectively effective from 1 July 1862.

 The GER owned two main lines between London and Norwich, and the Norwich to Yarmouth and Norwich to Lowestoft lines of the Norfolk Railway became branch lines of the GER; the same was true of the Dereham branch.

 Other developments

 The Acle line, forming a slightly shorter route between Yarmouth and Norwich, opened in 1883.

 In association with the Midland and Great Northern Joint Railway, the GER built the Norfolk and Suffolk Joint Railway between Lowestoft and Yarmouth.
 This formed a much shorter route, opening in 1903, but the line failed to develop as had been hoped.
 It closed in 1970.